 Although there is a lot to do to get a handle on your finances before you think about earning, the lockdown does provide an excellent opportunity for you to explore different income opportunities, especially online.
 You could improve your financial situation by starting a blog or opening an e-commerce shop.
+You could even get paid to be a gamer & play online, have a look at what game pays real money to find the most suitable games for this.
 With the right know-how, there is money to be earned online, & the good news is it isn’t difficult to learn.
 In just a few hours of your time, you could learn how to set up and run a profitable online enterprise.

 #2 – Consolidate Your Debt